tayferd/trolith/README.md

 # trolith
-Essentially a chess game, a chess game player except the actual chess rules are a custom sort.
+Essentially a virtual table top, with a grid except the actual chess rules are a custom sort.